Understanding Bond Insurance and Enhancements

 Despite insurer failures, underlying municipal defaults remained rare:

-The durable lesson: Insurance provided rating, not underlying credit.
+The core principle: Insurance provided rating, not underlying credit.
 When insurance failed, bonds that were fundamentally sound recovered to reflect underlying credit quality.

 Premium Pricing and Value Assessment